-Complaints Procedure Leaflet Making a Complaint Most problems can be sorted out quickly and easily with the person concerned, often at the time they arise, and this may be the approach you try first.
+Complaints Procedure Leaflet

+Making a Complaint

+Most problems can be sorted out quickly and easily with the person concerned, often at the time they arise, and this may be the approach you try first.

 Where you are not able to resolve your complaint in this way and wish to make a formal complaint you should do so, preferably in writing as soon as possible after the event and ideally within a few days, giving as much detail as you can, as this helps us to establish what happened more easily.
-In any event, this should be: Within 12 months of the incident, or within 12 months of you becoming aware of the matter If you are a registered patient you can complain about your own care.
+In any event, this should be:

+Within 12 months of the incident.

+or within 12 months of you becoming aware of the matter If you are a registered patient you can complain about your own care.
 You are not normally able to complain about someone else's treatment without their written authority.
-See the separate section in this leaflet for what to do in this case. with We able to provide separate are you complaints form to register your complaint and this includes a thirdparty authority form to enable a complaint to be made by someone else.
-Please ask at reception for this.
-You can provide this in own format providing it covers all of the your necessary aspects.
-Send your written complaint in the first instance to: The attention of Sue Doyle Practice Manager to The Haven Practice, 100 Beaconsfield Villas, Brighton, Sussex, Bn1 6HE You may also make your complaint directly to NHS England, who commission our service: By telephone: 03003 11 22 33 By email: england.contactus@nhs.net By post: NHS England, PO Box 16738, Redditch, B97 9PT If you are Dissatisfied with the Outcome You have the right to approach the Parliamentary & Health Service Ombudsman.
+See the separate section in this leaflet for what to do in this case.
+We able to provide with are vou separate complaints form to register your complaint and this includes a third-party authority form to enable a complaint to be made by someone else.
+Please at reception for this.
+You can provide this ask providing it all of the your own format covers necessary aspects.
+Send your written complaint in the first instance to: The Practice Complaints Manager is: Sue Doyle The attention of Sue Doyle Practice Manager to The Haven Practice, 100 Beaconsfield Villas, Brighton, Sussex, Bn1 6HE or email sxicb-bh.thehaven@nhs.net You may also make your complaint directly to The NHS Sussex complaints team: Phone: 0300 140 9854 (excluding weekends and bank holidays) Email: sxicb.complaints@nhs.net Post: NHS Sussex, Sackville House, Brooks Close, Lewes BN7 2FZ Each complaint that is received will receive an acknowledgement within 3 working days.
+If you are Dissatisfied with the Outcome You have the right to approach the Parliamentary & Health Service Ombudsman.

 Their contact details are: